-Regular class attendance is considered an essential part of a student’s educational experience and a requirement for an adequate evaluation of student academic progress.
-When an announced examination falls on the day a student is absent, instructors are not required to prepare or give a make-up test.
-Consideration will be given to students in the case of genuine illness, emergency, or when acting as a representative of MWSU.
+Regular class attendance is an essential part of a student’s educational experience and a requirement for student learning and academic progress.
+If a student has an unexcused absence, instructors have the discretion to determine if make-up assignments are appropriate.
+Consideration will be given to students in the case of illness, emergency, or when acting as a representative of MWSU which necessitates the student missing a class session.
 It shall be the responsibility of the student to notify the class instructor prior to the absence and if possible, meet the instructor upon the student’s return to discuss the material missed.
+If an extended absence from class is anticipated or additional support may be required, please complete the Disrupted Attendance Form and the Dean of Students will provide assistance.

 Students interested in free tutoring for math, writing, and specific courses can contact the Center for Academic Support: https://www.missouriwestern.edu/cas/.
 Students needing research assistance can contact MWSU Library: https://www.missouriwestern.edu/library/.